JoyKuan/DS560-HW2/README.md

 conda install matplotlib
 ```
 + Install Matplotlib with pip
-##### Use the package manager pip to install matplotlib
+  Use the package manager pip to install matplotlib
 ```bash
 pip install matplotlib
 ```

 # How to run Python scripts
+System: Mac
-Open a command-line and type in the word python3 if you hava python3 version, and then run them in order, followed by the path to these three scripts:
+Open a command-line and take note of the path of the Python script in Finder.
+Use the cd command to navigate to the folder containing the Python file.
+If you copied the pathname, paste the pathname after the cd command.
+If you hava python3 version, and then run them in order.
+Type the following command to execute three scripts:
 ```bash
 $ python3 generate_input_x.py
 $ python3 generate_output_y.py